 Pupils are allocated to one Pupil Supervisor for a 12 month period of pupillage, although they will attend Court with a number of members of Chambers in the course of their first sixth months of pupillage.
 Pupils will also attend case conferences and deal with paperwork, including legal pleadings, advices and opinions.
 During the second six months of pupillage, pupils can expect to be in court conducting their own cases regularly.
 A successful candidate's particular interests will be taken into account when allocating a Pupil Supervisor.

-2019/20 Pupils: £6,000 award and £10,000 guaranteed earnings.
-(However, in Chambers' experience Pupils can reasonably expect to receive earnings in excess of the guaranteed minimum during the second six months).
+The pupillage will be funded in accordance with the BSB requirements and will take the form of an award during the first six months and guaranteed earnings during the second six months of pupillage.
 Chambers also covers the fees for all compulsory courses undertaken as part of pupillage (The aforesaid shall not apply to pupillages offered pursuant to paragraph 5(b) to (f) of the Pupillage Funding and Advertising Requirements 2003).

 Chambers encourages prospective Pupils to undertake a mini-pupillage in Chambers.
 This will give candidates an opportunity to experience the work and atmosphere of Chambers.
 Information on mini-pupillages can be found here.